Murataydinunimi/dbt_gostudent/README.md

 ![{9252C60E-5145-48D6-BF0B-A29FE85927C1}](https://github.com/user-attachments/assets/bfa8c6f5-5147-4720-ad25-bd2538fc503f)

 I used the raw layer as sources.
 Sources are abstractions on top of our input tables.
-Unlike seeds, they are ingested in dwh.
+Unlike seeds, they are already ingested in dwh.
+Since we are doing a small project with small datasets, our data could be seen as seeds too but we assume that they arrive in huge amounts at pre-scheduled intervals, so they are **sources**.

 Then for each row, we have an incremental datalake.